robertsean1995/BAWKP/README.md

 #### Bash

-Every BAWK Bash script begins by explicitly establishing its execution environment.
+Every BAWK Bash script must begin by explicitly establishing its execution environment.
+This header defines the failure model of the program.
+Error propagation, unset-variable handling, pipeline correctness, and word-splitting behavior must be explicit and consistent across all scripts.
+Additional performance-oriented flags may be added later, but the safety baseline must always be present.
 This is non-negotiable.

 ```
 #!/usr/bin/env bash